Brisbane: (07) 3221 4999

 However, there are rare occasions where a limitation period may be extended by the Court.
 The test for this exception, is set out in section 31 of the Limitation of Actions Act 1974 (Qld).

 It is important however, that there is evidence to establish the right of action exists.
-In other words, you must have evidence pertaining to the incident that caused your personal injury and that negligence existed on the part of another causing such injuries.
+In other words, you must have evidence pertaining to the incident that caused personal injury and that negligence existed on the part of another, causing such injuries.

-If these elements are satisfied, then a Court will likely grant an extension of 12 months from the date of that material fact, to allow your personal injury claim to proceed.
+If these elements are satisfied, then a Court will likely grant an extension of 12 months from the date of that material fact, to allow a personal injury claim to proceed.

 A material fact of a decisive character can take many forms, and is considered on a case by case basis.
 As an example, it may be accepted, pending supporting evidence, that you were unaware of your injuries until they manifested at a date nearing or after the limitation period expired.

-As every case is different, it is important that you seek legal advice custom to your personal injury claim.
+As every case is different, it is important you seek legal advice on the operation of the law custom to your personal injury rights.

-Ideally, your personal injury claim will be made within the time limits prescribed by legislation, and will not invoke the need to apply to the Court for its grant of leave to proceed with your action.
-While applying to the Court for an extension of time is possible, it is a costly exercise and there is no guarantee a judge will ultimately allow your personal injury claim to proceed.
+Ideally, a personl injury claim will be made within the time limits prescribed by legislation, and will not invoke the need to apply to the Court for its grant of leave to proceed with your action.
+While applying to the Court for an extension of time is possible, it is a costly exercise and there is no guarantee a judge will ultimately allow a personal injury claim to proceed.

 Personal injury claims revolve around the premise of liability.